Givralix/PerlBot/README.md

 The blog is at [http://perlbot.tumblr.com/](http://perlbot.tumblr.com/)

 ## Files
-### test1.pl
+### perlbot.pl
 This is basically most of the code for the bot.<br/>
-Since there's no Tumblr API for Perl, I got the code for posting text posts from [this person](https://txlab.wordpress.com/2011/09/03/using-tumblr-api-v2-from-perl/#comment-7004) (which thankfully works).<br/>
+Since there's no official Tumblr API for Perl, I got the code for posting text posts from [this person](https://txlab.wordpress.com/2011/09/03/using-tumblr-api-v2-from-perl/#comment-7004) (which thankfully works).<br/>
+(the official Tumblr API documentation is also very useful!)</br>
 For obvious reasons I removed the OAuth parameters from the code (they're in a text file named "tokens", using a ";" as separation and there's no end of line character at the end).<br/>
 Now actually works \o/